joakim/kay/README.md

 ## Fields

 Fields hold the cell's state.
 Fields are read-only, unless explicitly marked as mutable.
 They are lexically scoped and are only accessible from the current and any nested scopes, unless the cell is marked as mutable, in which case its fields are also accessible from the outside.

-Fields are similar to block-scoped variables or object properties.
+<b title="Too long; didn't read">TL;DR:</b> Fields are the synthesis of block-scoped variables and object properties.

 <br/>